 Click Save & Run to start a new test run.
-The request will be executed and upon completion, each assertion will be checked.
-If everything checks out, you should see that the test run Passed.
+The request is executed and when complete, each assertion will be checked.
+You should see that the test run Passed.
 Select the test run from the results list to view the full HTTP request, response and test output.

 - Use variables to insert dynamic data and pass state between requests.

-- Learn about all of the available assertion sources and comparisons.
+- Learn about the available assertion sources and comparisons.

 - Manage configuration across realms with environments.

 - Run API monitoring tests from a private location.
 You can use Radar agent to bridge BlazeMeter API Monitoring to private APIs not available over the public internet.
 Note that Radar agent is a wholly separate installation from Private Location agents, and is specific only to BlazeMeter's API monitoring function.